-PAPER-I: FUNDAMENTALS OF SOIL SCIENCE (Major-02) CR: 3+1
+PAPER-I: FUNDAMENTALS OF SOIL SCIENCE

+(Major- 02)

-Sub Code L T P Duration IA ESE ESE(P) Total Credits FOUBTL1 FOUBTP1 3 27 1 5 hours 30 70 100 200 4
+Sub Code L T P Duration IA ESE ESE(P) Total Credits

+FOUBTL1 - 20 me.
+100 (Ca ()

+FOUBTP1 3 0.80 1 5 hours 30 70 100 200 4

 - To provide practical knowledge about soil, components and their properties with relation to forest growth and environment. - 2.
 To provide students exposure on soil formation processes and its role in forest nutrient dynamics. - It will provide knowledge about soil, fertilizers, biofertilizers and nutrient management in different ecosystem. - Course will develop the ability of student in soil testing and site evaluation for establishing forest plantation.